omjodhmd-png/I-doctor/README.md

 **Target Version:** MVP – Simple & Educational

 **Main Objective:**
-The goal of the iDoctor application is to simplify the interaction between patients and doctors by providing an easy-to-use mobile platform for searching doctors, booking appointments, and communicating through basic chat consultation.
+The goal of the iDoctor application is to simplify the interaction between patients and doctors by providing an easy-to-use mobile platform for searching doctors, booking appointments.

 ---